Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 3 hours later a small fishing vessel manned with police and Red Cross representatives came alongside.
 The men in the lifeboat were doing reasonably well, so the rescuers were requested to search for possible other survivors, since the lifeboat was so difficult to maneuver and they were exhausted themselves (those in the lifeboat had noticed earlier that the starboard aft lifeboat had been launched, though they had not seen the boat itself).
 This fishing vessel had just previously found a man in the water; he had managed to swim through the flames until he reached open water.
 This was Able Seaman Magnus Heggø*, who with the assistance of the 4th mate had launched the starboard aft boat 1 1/2 minutes after the explosion, but the fore and aft tackles had not been released evenly with the result that the boat fell down very quickly, then capsized.
 He did not know how many had been in this boat.

-At 13:30 another fishing vessel came up to the lifeboat and they were taken on board.
+At 13:30 another fishing vessel came up to the lifeboat and they were taken aboard.
 This vessel had also searched the attack area for possible survivors.
 Additionally, a fast motorboat had searched around the burning wreck as had 3 aircraft, but no more were found.
 The survivors were subsequently transferred to this motorboat and landed in Bullenbay where ambulances were waiting.
-2 were badly burnt and sent to the hospital in Wilhelmstad, where the others were also sent.
+2 were badly burnt and sent to the hospital in Wilhelmstad, as were the others.
 Kongsgaard eventually sank during the night leading up to Febr.
 22.

 The following info from U-67's KTB was sent to me by a visitor to my site: